laurence-finn/Safari/README.md

 - Test stored procedures.
 - How do I store the description of the animal in the database so that it can be formatted nicely on the details page?
 CAN I even do that?
 - Do I need more foreign key relationships?

+### Future: Animal of the Day
+- Add an animal of the day to the home page, and use a Razor Partial View to do this.
+It would use a bootstrap card to display the animal's name, image, and description.

 ### Future: Add More Images
 - Add a page that allows the user to upload more images of an animal.